This post may contain affiliate links . Read my full Disclosure Policy.

 More Sourdough Holiday Recipes

 One of the many reasons to love the holiday season is all of the delicious holiday baking recipes!
 These Sourdough Dinner Rolls are the classic rolls that are always enjoyed during the holiday season.
 You could also switch things up and make Sourdough Garlic Knots, Artisan Sourdough Bread, or Sourdough Focaccia.
-And don’t forget the classic dishes with a sourdough twist like this Sourdough Corn Casserole made with sourdough discard.
+And don’t forget the classic dishes with a sourdough twist like this Sourdough Corn Casserole or Veggie Sourdough Macaroni and Cheese made with sourdough discard.

 Helpful tools to make Sourdough Dinner Rolls